MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/what-is-information-protection.md

 Read the blog post, [Azure Information Protection: Ready, set, protect!](https://blogs.technet.microsoft.com/enterprisemobility/2017/02/21/azure-information-protection-ready-set-protect/)

 Configure and see Azure Information Protection for yourself, with our 5-step [Quick start tutorial for Azure Information Protection](../get-started/infoprotect-quick-start-tutorial.md).
+Or, if you're ready to deploy it for your organization, see the [Azure Information Protection deployment roadmap](../plan-design/deployment-roadmap.md).

-Perhaps you know Azure Information Protection or Azure Rights Management by another name?
+Perhaps you know Azure Information Protection by another name?
 See [our list of alternative terms for the service](azure-rms-aka.md).

 [!INCLUDE[Commenting house rules](../includes/houserules.md)]